Seatbelts save lives

 What you need to know

-- Adult drivers and passengers always need to wear a seatbelt
+- Drivers and passengers always need to wear a seatbelt.
+This includes both the front and rear seats

-- Drivers have to make sure children under 14 use a seatbelt (or the equivalent)
+- Drivers must ensure children under 14 use a seatbelt (or are restrained in an appropriate child seat)

 - Pregnant women still have to wear seatbelts